ofirgall/dotfiles/README.md

 ---

 ## TODO
-* nvim - optimize (lazyload, filetype.nvim)
+* nvim - diffconflicts isn't perfect yet (need to test with multiple conflicts in file + merges that solved)
 * nvim - autosuspend Lsp/nvim if not active
 * nvim - on save session ignore more file like flog diffview fugitive and such
-* nvim - diffconflicts isn't perfect yet (need to test with multiple conflicts in file + merges that solved)
 * jira - write a plugin that solves the bigggest ui issues
 * nvim - fast boot time for single files (don't load few plugins)
 * nvim + zshrc - set $VIEWER to faster nvim config and $EDITOR to heavier one